Tony Evers: Gerrymandering

-Evers has criticized Wisconsin's legislative maps as "some of the most gerrymandered, extreme maps in the United States," citing as evidence the fact that the state legislature has opposed policies such as legalizing marijuana and expanding Medicaid despite polls showing that a majority of Wisconsinites support both.
+Evers has criticized Wisconsin's legislative maps as "some of the most gerrymandered, extreme maps in the United States", citing as evidence the fact that the state legislature has opposed policies such as legalizing marijuana and expanding Medicaid despite polls showing that a majority of Wisconsinites support both.
 In January 2020, he created a nonpartisan redistricting commission by executive order with the intent of drawing an alternative map proposal for post-2020 census redistricting to counter the proposal the Republican-controlled legislature has said it will put forward if the issue ends up in the state's court system, as it has under past periods of divided government in Wisconsin.

 With the maps stuck in legislative gridlock, both sides sought relief from the courts.
 The Democrats sued in federal court; federal courts had handled redistricting in Wisconsin every time it had hit gridlock for the past 60 years.
 Republicans petitioned the Wisconsin Supreme Court, which had not handled a redistricting decision since 1964.
 The Court, with a 4-3 conservative majority, chose to assume jurisdiction and soon articulated that it would pursue a map with the least changes necessary from the existing one to bring it into compliance with the 2020 census figures.
 Complying with the Court's rules, Evers and legislative Republicans each submitted maps with only minor changes to the 2011 map.
 Either map would have left Republicans with significant structural advantages in the legislative elections.
 But Evers's map better complied with the Court's "least changes" rule, and so the Court's swing vote, Justice Brian Hagedorn, sided with the Court's three liberals to adopt it.
 Republicans appealed the decision to the United States Supreme Court, which struck down the legislative map in an unsigned opinion, criticizing the flawed process the Wisconsin Supreme Court had used, saying that it failed to properly consider minority representation issues that arose from Evers's map.
 But the high court did allow Evers's least-change congressional map to stand, since it had no VRA implications.
-Chastened, Hagedorn sided with the court's three conservatives to drop Evers's map and select the Republican alternative.
+On remand, Hagedorn sided with the court's three conservatives to reject Evers's map and select the Republican alternative.
 This map was used for the 2022 elections.